Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Coevolutionary Continuous Discrete Diffusion

 \section{Coevolutionary Continuous Discrete Diffusion}

-Based on the insights in \Cref{sec:theory}, we aim to \textbf{bridge the gap between expressivity and learnability}.
-It is natural to ask: can we overcome the dilemma so that one could leverage the powerful embedding space while keep it decodable?
-In this section, we give a positive answer by combining the continuous representation space with discrete diffusion.
-Remarkably, the discrete state reduces the uncertainty and complexity of input space, making continuous space easier to optimize and decode.
-The continuous space enlarges expressivity upper bound, and those representations from well-pretrained LLMs significantly improve the generation quality.
+Based on the insights in \Cref{sec:theory}, we aim to \textbf{bridge the gap between theoretical expressivity and practical learnability}.
+In this section, we overcome the expressivity-trainability dilemma by combining the continuous representation space with discrete diffusion.
+Remarkably, the discrete state reduces the uncertainty and complexity of input space, making optimization and decoding of the model easier.
+The continuous space enlarges expressivity upper bound, and representations from well-pretrained LLMs significantly improve the generation quality.